evgueni-ovtchinnikov/raleigh/README.md

 	- nearest to a given real value
 * If the number of eigenvalues needed is not known in advance (as is normally the case with PCA), the computation will continue until user-specified stopping criteria are satisfied (e.g. PCA approximation to the data is satisfactory).
 * PCA capabilities include quick update of principal components after arrival of new data and incremental computation of principal components, dealing with one chunk of data at a time.
+* For sparse matrices of large size (~100K or larger), RALEIGH's `partial_hevp` eigensolver is much faster than `eigsh` from SciPy.
+Similarly, for large data (>10K samples with >10K features) that has large amount of redundancy, RALEIGH's `pca` function is considerably faster than `fit_ransform` method of scikit-learn and, in addition, uses much less memory.
 * The core solver is written in terms of abstract vectors, owing to which it will work on any architecture verbatim, provided that basic linear algebra operations on vectors are implemented.
 Currently, MKL and CUBLAS implementations are provided with the package, in the absence of these libraries NumPy algebra being used.

 ### Dependencies

-For best performance, install MKL 10.3 or later (or, on Windows, numpy+mkl).
+For best performance, install MKL 10.3 or later.
+On Linux, the latest MKL can be installed by `pip install --user mkl`.
+On Windows, one can alternatively install numpy+mkl.
 On Linux, the folder containing libmkl\_rt.so must be listed in LD\_LIBRARY\_PATH.
 On Windows, the one containing mkl\_rt.dll must be listed in PATH.
-Large sparse problems can only be solved if MKL is available, PCA and other dense problems can be dealt with without it.
+Large sparse problems can only be solved if MKL is available, PCA and other dense problems can be tackled without it.

 To use GPU (which must be CUDA-enabled), NVIDIA GPU Computing Toolkit needs to be installed.
 On Linux, the folder containing libcudart.so must be listed in LD\_LIBRARY\_PATH.